thudfactor/thudfactor/src/posts/2023/08/ai-art/index.md

 ---
 title: Some notes about working with AI Art
 date: 2023-08-01
-description:
+description: null
-categories: ["AI", "Art"]
+categories:
+  - AI
+  - Art
 tags: post
 cover:
   src: spaceship.png
-  alt: AI art of a large spaceship with many antennae and protrusions landing in a fog-filled forest canyon.
+  alt: AI art of a large spaceship with many antennae and protrusions landing in a
+    fog-filled forest canyon.
   description: I am not sure if it is art, but it is fun.
   attribution:
     name: John Williams / Midjourney
     link: https://www.midjourney.com/app/jobs/407060d3-c71e-4db7-b70e-9ca5c2b165bd/
+egbert:
+  titles:
+    - Exploring the Ethics of AI-Generated Art
+    - Unraveling the Mysteries of AI Art Tools
+    - Using AI Art for Entertainment and Blogging
+  summaries:
+    - Delve into the ethical concerns surrounding AI-generated art and the appropriation of artists' work.
+    - Discover the two types of AI art tools available and the challenges of using them to achieve specific results.
+    - Learn how the author plans to incorporate AI art into their blogging and entertainment endeavors.
+  sentiment: The sentiment of this post is generally positive.
+The author
+    expresses enthusiasm for exploring AI-generated art and sees it as an interesting and entertaining tool with a lot of potential.
+However, they also acknowledge the challenges and ethical concerns associated with AI art and advocate for greater public investment in the arts to support artists.
+    Overall, the author's tone is thoughtful and reflective.

 ---

 I’ve spent a fair amount of time in the last few days playing around with AI-generated art.
 I have a few mostly unorganized thoughts I wanted to get down, so here you go.